tardate/LittleArduinoProjects/README.md

-# 377 Little Electronics and Arduino Projects
+# 378 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Nokia 5110 Shield](./playground/Lcd5110/DIYShield) - putting a Nokia 5110 on an Arduino Uno shield for no-fuss prototyping.
+> Latest addition:sparkles: [BJT Phase Splitter](./Electronics101/BJT/PhaseSplitter) - simple unity-gain phase splitter in a little breadboard-compatible package.

 Just my collection of electronics projects, many involving an Arduino in one way or another.